michaniets/french-childes/README.md

 ### Annotation (-a --add_annotation)

 Rules for automatic annotation based on the tagged utterance can be added to _tag_analyser.py_.
-(This is a very shakey implementation and should be improved, but it works).
+(This is a very shaky implementation and should be improved, but it works).

 Rules are based on regular expressions that match the tagged string of the format:
 : word_tag=lemma word_tag=lemma word_tag=lemma ...
 They are applied during chat-to-csv conversion.

+**Tipp**: If you have access to a dependency parser or UDPipe, don't use _--add_annotation_, but _--conllu_, then parse the output and use _dql.py_ for querying and coding the parsed corpus.

 ### Bugs